Arthur-Lozano/Arthur-Lozano.reading-notes/class-02.md

 > A switch statement starts with a variable called the switch value.
 Each case indicates a possible value for this variable and the code that should run if the variable matches that value.

 * If the switch value does not match any of the values within its brackets then the default value is given.
 * Instead of multiple if statements, the code is ran if a match is found.
-And there is always a default to fall back on.
+And there is always a default to fall back on